hgeorge82/Marker-Spinner/README.md

 This source kind of helped me know how to get started and I used their code to see if it was going to work, but it didn't.
 Later I found out that Graham and Malachi had already done their code for the D.C motor, so I asked if I could use their code and they said yes!
 I used their code and changed it a little bit and it worked!!!!
 YAYAYAYA Best day!

 ## Week 2
 Mariam: Now that I was done with the D.C. motors I worked on adding a button. wiring a button wasn't hard, but coding it was.
-Just because I didn't know where to add the button code and how to connect it so that it worked with the D.C motor. and it took me a day or 2 to code-wire it and connect it to the Pico.
+Just because I didn't know where to add the button code and how to connect it so that it worked with the D.C motor, and it took me a day or 2 to code-wire it and connect it to the Pico.

 Hope: This week I did more research on what would work to keep the axle in place.
 The rubber bushings were our first idea but we couldn’t find ones that fit what we were looking for.
 Our second idea was to use bearings instead, allowing the axle to move more freely and efficiently.

 ## Sources:
 Mr. Miller
-Thanks to him he helped me code it by adding an if statement and understand how to code works and where to put
+Thanks to him he helped me code it by adding an if statement and understand how the code works and where to put

 ## Week 3
 Mariam: After I was done getting the button worked with the motors, I thought I was done, but I wasn't :/ Mr. Manning wanted an LCD now, I was like okay.
 I started doing research and I found some useful but not useful sources.
 Then I found out that Ellen was doing an LCD, so I went to her Github page and I noticed that her LCD code was different than what I was looking for.
 So I moved on and did some more research.
 I did research this whole week